 So how is “salvation from Armageddon” connected to the organization and does Jesus play any role in this for them?

 As stated in their definition, they believe Jehovah will provide deliverance from the present wicked system of things “as well as salvation from bondage to sin and death.”
 Saved from “bondage to sin” may seem similar to what Christians believe, but for Jehovah’s Witnesses it has more to do with their own efforts toward keeping clean and undefiled by the world.
 Jehovah’s organization becomes the agency through which they learn what sins to avoid through their accountability to the leadership known as the Governing Body.
 They believe Jesus is head of the organization and educates active members through this Governing Body of eight men who oversee every aspect of the organization.

 See the difference?
-The apostle Paul declared in the first century that for those who trust in Christ, there is no condemnation (Romans 8:1).
-Though Jehovah’s Witnesses have high regard for Jesus, they do not believe that Jesus ALREADY paid for their sins at the stake.
+While salvation for the Christian entails more of a focus on inward heart-regeneration, becoming alive to the things of God and being redeemed from the penalty of sin, the Jehovah’s Witness viewpoint is more external, based upon actions and legalistic standards.
+But the apostle Paul declared in the first century that for those who trust in Christ, there is no condemnation (Romans 8:1).
+Though Jehovah’s Witnesses have high regard for Jesus, they do not believe that Jesus ALREADY paid for their sins as his death.
 Therefore, they remain under a constant dread that Jehovah can strike them down at any moment due to infractions committed against Watchtower rules.
 It’s up to them to save themselves through being good enough.

-Now that you understand how they view salvation in contrast to what Christians believe, be prepared to encounter their diversion from actually reasoning on it!
+Now that you understand how they view salvation in contrast to what Christians believe, you can be prepared to encounter their diversion from actually reasoning on it!